-Joe Biden has defeated Donald Trump in the U.S. election, winning the presidency and setting the stage for the world’s second-largest emitter to take renewed action on climate change that could spill over into Canada.
+With U.S. president-elect Joe Biden’s inauguration quickly approaching, the stage has been set for the world’s second-largest emitter to take renewed action on climate change that could spill over into Canada.

-Biden put forward an ambitious vision for a clean energy transformation of the U.S. economy during the campaign — pledging to rejoin the Paris Agreement and reach net-zero greenhouse gas emissions by 2050.
-However, experts say a Republic-controlled Senate would limit the scope of the changes the president-elect is able to push forward.
+Biden put forward an ambitious vision for a clean energy transformation of the U.S. economy during the election campaign — pledging to rejoin the Paris Agreement and reach net-zero greenhouse gas emissions by 2050.

 “It’s night and day within the U.S. to go from a president who rejects science and has been rolling back fairly modest measures to one that is promising 100 per cent clean electricity by 2035,” said Kathryn Harrison, a University of British Columbia political science professor who studies climate and energy policy.